 In November 27th 2017, Paul released the album “Ex-Human”, which comprised twelve tracks at full length.
 Subsequently this album has been considered by numerous music magazines from all over the world as the best alternative rock album of the last decade made by an independent artist.
 In July 2018 the short film “Come In ”, directed by Pedana and starring the Scottish actor and long-time friend Ken Stott, has been presented at the Transatlantyk Festival in Lodz and received an excellent recognition from the festival jury.
 Both Stott and Pedana attended the festival.
 A few days later “Come In” wins the gold award at the California Film Awards 2018.

-In October 21st 2019 Paul Pedana will release the album “A Sole Existence Reflects Eternity”.
+In October 21st 2019 Paul Pedana released the album “A Sole Existence Reflects Eternity” and the album received the prestigious nomination at the 18th Independent Music Awards.

 Politics and activism: